Skip to main content

 • Undocumented Student Services Center

-• The retention program also works closely with campus partners in the Six Undergraduate Colleges; the Division of Equity, Diversity and Inclusion; and the Jacobs School of Engineering.
+• The retention program also works closely with campus partners in the Eight Undergraduate Colleges; the Division of Student Affairs and Campus Life; and the Jacobs School of Engineering.

 School & Community Partners

 UC San Diego is committed to our local community and to the promotion of diversity, equity, and inclusion.
 With the support of donors and the university, these scholarships will strengthen efforts to enroll highly qualified local students who will become future leaders and innovators in the region and state.
-Locally, the program serves students from the partnership high schools listed below, as well as selected eligible students from partnering community colleges.
+The program serves a select number of eligible admitted students from local high schools who have been designated by the state as an LCFF+ school, and/or have a free/reduced lunch (FRL) percentage of at least 70%.
+In addition, the program also serves a select number of eligible students from all 9 Region X California Community Colleges.